NAU-OSS/Group-1/readme.md

 ## Workspace setup

-  * Android Studio w/ the Flutter Framework is necessary to work on this project.
+  * Visual studio code is used by the team - Feel free to use whatever IDE you like!

 ## Code documentation